EPR (nuclear reactor): United Kingdom

-In June 2021, the Czech Ministry of Industry and Trade invited EDF, along with Westinghouse and Korea Hydro & Nuclear Power to participate in a pre-qualification round for a new unit at the Dukovany Nuclear Power Station.
-EDF is proposing a 1200 MWe version of the EPR for the project, named the EPR-1200.

 Kazakhstan

-The EPR-1200 is one of four potential nuclear reactors Kazakhstan is considering for its second nuclear power plant.
+The EPR-1200, a 1200 MWe version of the EPR, is one of four potential nuclear reactors Kazakhstan is considering for its second nuclear power plant.

 Unsuccessful proposals

 Canada

 EPR was considered for the two (possible expansion to four) reactor addition to the Darlington Nuclear Generating Station in Ontario, Canada.
 However, the official bids had to include all contingencies, and Areva failed to enter a final bid meeting these requirements.
 The project was ultimately abandoned when the only bid, made by Canada's AECL, came in at well over $10/Wp.

 EPR was briefly considered for an installation in New Brunswick, replacing or supplanting that province's single CANDU 6.
 These plans lasted only from June 2010 until an election two months later, when the plan immediately disappeared from further study.